chamered/chess/README.md

 - [**JetBrains Annotations**](https://www.jetbrains.com/help/idea/annotating-source-code.html) - adds `@NotNull` notations and other useful notations.

 ## 🖥️ Techniques/Algorithms
-For this project in particular, the **minimax** algorithm was implemented to allow the bot to play against the player.
+For this project in particular, the [minimax](https://www.geeksforgeeks.org/dsa/minimax-algorithm-in-game-theory-set-1-introduction/) algorithm was implemented to allow the bot to play against the player.

+Also the [zobrist hashing](https://www.chessprogramming.org/Zobrist_Hashing) algorithm was used to determine whether two players trigger the **three-fold repetition** rule.

 ---
 # 🧑‍🧒‍🧒 The Team's Experience